|Trail Location:||Many Glacier (Poia Lake Trailhead)|

 From the side of the road the trail starts off in an open field known as Apikuni Flat.
 Although you can't actually see the falls from the trailhead, you can see the general location of your destination.
 Look for the notch between Atlyn Peak and Apikuni Mountain, the two mountains almost directly in front of you.
 Although it's a short hike, the vantage point from the trailhead reveals a relatively steep climb.

-Roughly two-tenths of a mile from the trailhead you'll reach a young aspen grove.
+Roughly 0.2 miles from the trailhead you'll reach a young aspen grove.
 Just beyond this grove the trail begins a steep ascent through pine forest and several thimbleberry patches.
-Hikers will climb almost 500 feet in less than a half-mile.
-Along the way you'll notice several short side trails leading to vantage points that provide good views of the surrounding mountains, as well Cracker Flats in the valley below.
+Hikers will climb almost 500 feet in less than a half mile.
+Along the way you'll notice several short side trails leading to vantage points that provide good views of the surrounding mountains, as well as Cracker Flats in the valley below.

 Near Cracker Flats is the former site of Altyn, an old mining town that received its name from one of the financial backers of the Cracker Lake Mine, Dave Greenwood Altyn.
 The town was established after copper was discovered on the shores of Cracker Lake in 1897.
 Altyn was active from 1898 through 1902, had a peak population of 600-800 people, and boasted a store, post office, hotel, newspaper, saloons, and many of the other establishments typically found in boomtowns.
 Although the copper vein looked promising, the mine went bust, and so with it the town.
 The former townsite was buried under water after the Lake Sherburne reservoir filled the valley in 1921.